holms/musichub/README.md

   git clone --depth 30 git@github.com:musichub-frontend.git front && \
   git clone --depth 30 git@github.com:musichub-backend.git back
 ```

-###
+### Build backend-dev-base image

-First you need to build `backend development base container`.
-This container has all pre-install dependencies for `backend development container`.
+First you need to build `backend development base image`.
+This image has all pre-install dependencies for `backend development container`.
 This is done to save your time when re-building `backend development container`, so you'll just reinstall only `required.txt` and nothing else.

 ```
 make back-build-base